Campaigns

 Advanced Campaign Features

 Review all campaign configurations before launching your phishing simulation.
-This final step prevents configuration errors and ensures campaign performance.
+This final step prevents configuration errors and ensures proper campaign operation.

 Phishing Club - Review